after12am/eisenscript/README.md

 ## License

-Copyright (c) 2013-2015 Satoshi Okami, Inc. See the LICENSE file for license rights and limitations (MIT).
+Copyright (c) 2013-2015 Satoshi Okami.
+See the LICENSE file for license rights and limitations (MIT).